Execution Guided Line-by-Line Code Generation: Method

 This extraction function iteratively attempts to parse each candidate \( c^{j} \) as follows: (1) attempt parsing $c^{j}$ (2) if unsuccessful, append a Python \texttt{pass} statement to the last line and retry; (3) if still unsuccessful, iteratively remove the last line and retry.
 This ensures minimal modifications for syntactic validity.
+After extraction, we apply uniqueness filtering to remove duplicates: This AST-based verification explicitly ensures that execution guidance relies solely on syntactically valid and executable code.